Functional Inequalities in Stratified Lie groups with Sobolev, Besov, Lorentz and Morrey spaces: Generalizations

 Once we have fixed the family $\textbf{X}$, we define the gradient on $\mathbb{G}$ by $\nabla = (X_1,...,X_k)$ and we consider a Laplacian $\mathcal{J}$ on $\mathbb{G}$ defined in the same way as in (\ref{Def_Laplacian})

 which is a positive self-adjoint, hypo-elliptic operator since ${\bf X}$ satisfies the H\"ormander's condition, see \cite{Varopoulos}.
 Its associated heat operator on $]0, +\infty[\times\mathbb{G}$ is given by $\partial_{t}+\mathcal{J}$ and we will denote by $(H_t)_{t> 0}$ the semi-group obtained from the Laplacian $\mathcal{J}$.
 It is worth noting that many of the properties given in Theorem \ref{Theorem_Heat_Properties} remain true for the heat semi-group $H_t$ in this general setting.
-For more details concerning nilpotent Lie groups see the books \cite{Varopoulos}, \cite{Folland2}, \cite{Stein2} and the articles \cite{Furioli2}, \cite{Saka}, \cite{Chamorro2} and the references there in.\\

-Fractional powers of the Laplacian can be defined in a completely similar way using the expression (\ref{Def_Laplacian_Pos}) or using the spectral theory associated to this Laplacian $\mathcal{J}$ just as in Section \ref{Secc_SpectralTools}.
-It is then possible to define all the functional spaces given in Section \ref{Secc_Functional_Spaces} in the framework of nilpotent Lie groups.
-Moreover, the Proposition \ref{Proposition_Crucial} is completely available in this general setting.\\
+For more details concerning nilpotent Lie groups see the books \cite{Varopoulos}, \cite{Folland2}, \cite{Stein2} and the articles \cite{Furioli2}, \cite{Saka}, \cite{Chamorro2} and the references there in.
+Fractional powers of the Laplacian can be defined in a completely similar way using the expression (\ref{Def_Laplacian_Pos}).
+It is then possible to define all the functional spaces given in Section \ref{Secc_Functional_Spaces} in the framework of nilpotent Lie groups. \\